 Stage 3: Manufacturing the Part

-Once the order is received, the quoted method of manufacturing is again looked over by Harvan’s engineering staff to ensure that all the materials being used are the proper ones based on the TDP.
-In addition, the manufacturing process is also reviewed to again make certain it is correct before going to production.
+Once the order is received, the quoted method of manufacturing is once again reviewed by Harvan’s engineering staff to ensure that all the materials being used are the proper ones based on the TDP.
+In addition, the manufacturing process is also reviewed to make certain it is correct before going to production.
 This is a second line of quality control put in place in order to make sure all the specs are adhered to before the work order goes forward into production.

 After engineering has a look, the engineers will qualify any welding to the standards recommended by either the Canadian Welding Board (CWB) or the American Welding Society (AWS).